 Program funding will cover each student's hotel stay, coach travel expenses, transportation in DC (to/from the airport and the hotel), and meals during the symposium.
 If driving, non-valet parking and automobile mileage will be reimbursable.
 Each student typically has their own room unless otherwise requested.
 Program funding does not cover travel expenses to/from the student's home and the airport or meals other than those provided during the symposium.

 Qualifications to apply:

-The ideal candidate will have completed at least one year of neuroscience research training during medical school and also completed some required clinical clerkships, as this is the time when many students will be thinking about further clinical training.
-Many, but not all, of these will be MD/PhD students.
+We invite students who are candidates for combined research and clinical careers in the neurosciences, i.e., future clinician-scientists, to apply to attend this meeting.
+The ideal candidate will have completed at least one year of neuroscience or related research training during medical school, and also completed some required clinical clerkships, as this is the time when many students will be thinking about further clinical training.
+In exceptional instances, medical students at other stages of their training may also be candidates.
 MD/PhD students and MDs with significant research training, women, minorities, and persons with disabilities are strongly encouraged to apply.

 National Institute of Neurological Disorders and Stroke (NINDS), Association of University Professors of Neurology (AUPN), American Neurological Association (ANA), American Academy of Neurology (AAN) and Child Neurology Society (CNS).

 Please contact the Executive Office at email@example.com with any questions.